Questions about driving electric? Here’s the straight scoop on the wide range of benefits you can expect as an EV Driver and Owner:

-A. Typically, EVs are ¼ the cost to drive than a gas car, saving you an average of $1,500-$2,000 per year on fuel.
-That’s a lot.
+A. Typically, EVs are ¼ the cost to drive than a gas car, saving you an average of $1,500 to $2,000 per year on fuel.
+How will you manifest these savings?

 FAST FACT: ‘Peak pricing’ in many jurisdictions means the cost of electricity is cheaper when most of your charging takes place (on nights and weekends).